-We will hold the Annual Meeting of Stockholders of Sealed Air Corporation, a Delaware corporation, on May 19, 2010 at 10:00 a.m., Eastern Time, at the Teaneck Marriott at Glenpointe, 100 Frank W. Burr Boulevard, Teaneck, New Jersey 07666.
-The purposes for the Annual Meeting are to elect Sealed Air's entire Board of Directors, to ratify the appointment of the independent auditor of Sealed Air, and to transact such other business as may properly come before the meeting.
+We will hold the Annual Meeting of Stockholders of Sealed Air Corporation, a Delaware corporation, on May 18, 2011 at 10:00 a.m., Eastern Time, at the Teaneck Marriott at Glenpointe, 100 Frank W. Burr Boulevard, Teaneck, New Jersey 07666.
+The purposes for the Annual Meeting are to elect Sealed Air's entire Board of Directors, to approve amendments to the 2005 Contingent Stock Plan of Sealed Air Corporation and to the Sealed Air Corporation 2002 Stock Plan for Non-Employee Directors, to provide for advisory votes of the stockholders on our executive compensation as disclosed in the attached proxy statement and on the frequency of future advisory votes on our executive compensation, to ratify the appointment of the independent auditor of Sealed Air, and to transact such other business as may properly come before the meeting.
 The individual proposals are:

 - 1. Election of Hank Brown as a Director. - 2.
 Election of Michael Chu as a Director. - 3.
 Election of Lawrence R. Codey as a Director. - 4.
 Election of Patrick Duff as a Director. - 5.
 Election of T. J. Dermot Dunphy as a Director. - 6.
-Election of Charles F. Farrell, Jr., as a Director. - 7.
-Election of William V. Hickey as a Director. - 8.
-Election of Jacqueline B. Kosecoff as a Director. - 9.
-Election of Kenneth P. Manning as a Director. - 10.
-Election of William J. Marino as a Director. - 11.
-Ratification of the appointment of KPMG LLP as the independent auditor for the year ending December 31, 2010. - 12.
+Election of William V. Hickey as a Director. - 7.
+Election of Jacqueline B. Kosecoff as a Director. - 8.
+Election of Kenneth P. Manning as a Director. - 9.
+Election of William J. Marino as a Director. - 10.
+Advisory vote on executive compensation as disclosed in the proxy statement. - 11.
+Advisory vote on the frequency of future advisory votes on executive compensation. - 12.
+Approval of the amended 2005 Contingent Stock Plan of Sealed Air Corporation. - 13.
+Approval of the amended Sealed Air Corporation 2002 Stock Plan for Non-Employee Directors. - 14.
+Ratification of the appointment of KPMG LLP as the independent auditor for the year ending December 31, 2011. - 15.
 In accordance with the Proxy Committee's discretion, upon such other matters as may properly come before the meeting.

-The Board of Directors has fixed the close of business on March 22, 2010 as the record date for the determination of stockholders entitled to notice of and to vote at the Annual Meeting.
+The Board of Directors has fixed the close of business on March 21, 2011 as the record date for the determination of stockholders entitled to notice of and to vote at the Annual Meeting.

-We have sent or made available a copy of our 2009 Annual Report to Stockholders to all stockholders of record.
+We have sent or made available a copy of our 2010 Annual Report to Stockholders to all stockholders of record.
 Additional copies are available upon request.

 We invite you to attend the meeting so that management can discuss business trends with you, listen to your suggestions, and answer any questions that you may have.
-Because it is important that as many stockholders as possible be represented at the meeting, please review the Proxy Statement promptly and carefully and then vote.
+Because it is important that as many stockholders as possible be represented at the meeting, please review the proxy statement promptly and carefully and then vote.
 You may vote by following the instructions for voting set forth on the Notice of Internet Availability of Proxy Materials or on your proxy card, or if you receive a paper copy of the proxy card by mail, you may complete and return the proxy card in the accompanying post-paid, addressed envelope.
 If you attend the meeting, you may vote your shares personally even though you have previously voted by proxy.